sa-concept-refactoring/doc/chapters/analysis.typ

 == Refactoring <refactoring_explanation>

-When applying a refactoring the logic needs to stay the same as before the refactoring was applied.
+When applying a refactoring, the behavior needs to stay the same as before the refactoring was applied.
+To ensure that a refactoring does not affect the behavior, an inductive proof can be used.
+However, in practice this is rarely done.
-To ensure that a refactoring does not affect the logic of a method, unit tests can be used, which is the case in the clangd language server.
+Instead, unit tests can be used to get at least some assurance of the behavior, which is the case in the clangd language server.
+One would theoretically still need to proof that the expected result has the same behavior as the test input, but these tests are often so short that their correctness can be verified with a quick glance.
-The testing is described in @testing.
+The testing of refactorings is explored in more detail in @testing.

-In @refactoring_bad_example an example of a bad refactoring is shown where the function before the applied refactoring defines the function parameters `T` and `U` in the template.
+In @refactoring_bad_example an example of a bad refactoring is shown.
-But the function parameters are listed in a different order than defined in the template.
+A function is defined with the template type parameters `T` and `U` and the function parameters `p1` and `p2`, which use the template type parameters in reverse order.
+If a refactoring, for example one which converts the functions to their abbreviated form using `auto` parameters, would blindly use `auto` for all function parameter types, it would result in a different function signature.
-When a refactoring which converts the function to its abbreviated form is applied to such a function, the compiler will throw an error when different parameter types are used, as the function call is no longer valid.
+The compiler will then throw an error at the call-site, because the function call is no longer valid.

 #figure(
   kind: table,
-  grid(
-    columns: (20em, 9em, 9em),
+  [
+  #set text(size: 0.9em)
+  #grid(
+    columns: (2fr, 1fr, 1fr),
     gutter: 1em,
-    [*Function Definition*],
+    [],
-    [*Same Parameter Types*],
+    [*Identical Parameter Types*],
     [*Different Parameter Types*],
     [],
     [